Companies are trying new ways to get delinquent borrowers to pay up, with several major issuers are launching a ‘Virtual Collection Agent.’

 “I don’t believe that delinquencies will decrease, since the online tools are not prevention tools,” says Felczer.
 “On the other hand, some banks have taken a more proactive approach and are helping customers set up budget plans or cash-flow plans online so they can manage their finances better in the future.”

-See related: Struggling debt collectors to debtors: Let’s make a deal, Fair Debt Collection Practices Act, 10 tips for dealing with debt collection, collectors, Debt collection sample letters, Ignoring credit card debt can lead to garnishing wages, State by state bankruptcy map, Tips for those considering bankruptcy, Bankruptcies up 38 percent in 2007, What is debt reaffirmation?, 9 questions to ask before reaffirming a debt
+See related: Struggling debt collectors to debtors: Let’s make a deal, Fair Debt Collection Practices Act, 10 tips for dealing with debt collection, collectors, Debt collection sample letters, Ignoring credit card debt can lead to garnishing wages, State by state bankruptcy map, Tips for those considering bankruptcy, What is debt reaffirmation?, 9 questions to ask before reaffirming a debt